Author: James Cheef Wright

 “Born of Water and Spirit” — A Prophecy Nicodemus Should Have Known

-With his knowledge of the prophets Nicodemus should have immediately recalled Ezekial 36:25-27 where God promises Israel a future cleansing and spiritual renewal:
+With his knowledge of the prophets, Nicodemus should have immediately recalled Ezekiel 36:25-27 where God promises Israel a future cleansing and spiritual renewal:

 25. “I will also sprinkle clean water on you, and you will be clean.
 I will cleanse you from all your impurities and all your idols.